waywardgeek/infnoise/README.md

         = 2*A mod Vsup

 So, we multiply by 2 either way, and only subtract out Vsup if needed.
 This is identical to multiplication modulo Vsup.
-The comparator simply selects the output of one of the wo op-amps.
+The comparator simply selects the output of one of the two op-amps.
+This is the basic analog modular multiplier.

 A second trick used to create the "small" version was to notice that the output of the comparator could be used to combine both multiplier op-amps into 1.
 This abuse of the